 You had all the pregnancy symptoms and found out you’re pregnant!
 Congratulations!
 You might be thinking about all the exciting things in your future.
 And all the things that you need to do to prepare for your little one.
 Having helped hundreds of couples during their pregnancy, birth, and post-pregnancy, I have some great tips on how to help you have a happier and healthier pregnancy.
 Here we go!

 1. Eat Right

-This is obviously not much of a secret, but I have seen many people not take this point as seriously.
-A lot of women hear that once you’re pregnant you are now “eating for two,” which is completely misunderstood.
-It doesn’t mean that you can now eat enough food to feed two people, it means that you need to be eating enough nutrients and healthier food for you and your growing baby.
-So that means reducing the amount of sugar and carbs and eating more vegetables and protein.
-According to the Institute of Medicine, if you’re at a healthy weight and are expecting, you do not need any additional calories during your first trimester, you should only be consuming an additional 340 calories per day if you’re in your second trimester, and if you are in your third trimester, you should have 450 extra calories per day.
-However, if you are overweight or underweight, you will need more or less calories added to your diet. *Be sure to speak with your doctor or midwife to know what is best for you and your baby.
+According to the Centers for Disease Control and Prevention (CDC), if you’re at a healthy weight and are expecting, you do not need any additional calories during your first trimester.4 You should only be consuming an additional 340 calories per day in your second trimester.4 In your third trimester, you should have 450 extra daily calories.4 However, if you are overweight or underweight, you will need more or fewer calories added to your diet. *Be sure to speak with your doctor or midwife to know what is best for you and your baby.

-- the circulation of blood and oxygen to you and your baby (which can boost your baby’s brain).
+- The circulation of blood and oxygen to you and your baby (which can boost your baby’s brain).